Arthur Anderson (actor): Television and film

 Anderson succeeded Lionel Wilson as the voice of Eustace Bagge in Courage the Cowardly Dog.
 His film credits include Midnight Cowboy, Zelig, Green Card and I'm Not Rappaport, and his onscreen television appearances include episodes of Car 54, Where Are You?, Route 66, and Law & Order.

 Later years

 Late in life, Anderson was active in Friends of Old Time Radio, a group that recreated broadcasts using the original scripts and was a regular participant in their conventions.
 He appeared at the convention 30 times, the most of any actor.
 He appeared at the very last convention on October 23, 2011.
 In 2012, he took on the role of honorary chairman for the successor event to Friends of Old Time Radio, NY OTR, which took place on October 12–13, 2012.

-Personal life
+Personal life and death

 Anderson was married to casting director Alice Middleton.
 They had one daughter.

-Death

 Anderson died at his Manhattan home on April 9, 2016, at age 93.